KoalaBear84/HaierAC/README.md

 * Unit: Haier Tundra 2.0 Single-split Airconditioning set - 5,0 kW
 * Wifi: Official Haier USB Wi-Fi module (KZW-W002)

+## Currently

+* Trying to understand the unknown bytes (104, humidity?) and 107, I added some values in the source
+* Trying to control it, but it disconnects immediately when I try, so must be something with checksum, or my C# socket implementation

 ## Getting Started

 1. When started for the first time, this tool will scan your local network (only last number 1.2.3.x) for devices listening to port 56800.
 (So you need to have it connected to WiFi with the official app first)